Healthdirect Free Australian health advice you can count on.

 Thalassaemia is an inherited genetic disorder that affects the blood and causes lifelong anaemia.

-People with thalassaemia do not produce enough healthy haemoglobin, which makes their blood cells small and pale.
+People with thalassaemia do not produce enough healthy haemoglobin.
 Haemoglobin is a protein found in red blood cells that carries oxygen from the lungs to the rest of the body.

 People born with thalassaemia cannot move oxygen around the body properly.
-Depending on the type of thalassaemia they have, they may need regular blood transfusions to stay alive.
+Depending on the type of thalassaemia they have, they may need regular blood transfusions for life.

 What causes thalassaemia?

-Thalassaemia is caused when someone inherits gene mutations (‘spelling errors’ in the DNA in genes) from one or both parents.
-These gene mutations make the body lose red blood cells more quickly than normal and result in less haemoglobin.
+Thalassaemia is caused by inheriting a gene mutation (change in the normal DNA) from one or both parents.
+The gene mutation makes the body lose red blood cells more quickly than normal, resulting in less healthy haemoglobin to carry oxygen around the body.

 There are different types of thalassaemia.
-The type someone has depends on which gene mutations they inherit.
+The type someone has depends on which gene mutation they inherit.

-Alpha thalassaemia: This is caused by a problem in 1 or more of 4 genes called alpha globin genes.
+This is caused by a problem in at least one of 4 genes called alpha globin genes.

-Beta thalassaemia: This is caused by mutations in 1 or 2 genes called beta globin genes.
+This is the most common type of thalassaemia.
+It is caused by mutations in 1 or 2 genes called beta globin genes.

 Beta thalassaemia usually affects people of Mediterranean, Asian or African descent.